ThomasCaud/restful-api-go/README.md

 # Learning roadmap
-Learnings Go things using the classical Book API.
+Learnings Go concepts using the classical Book API: Dockerized and tested API, connected to database, with logs and authent management...

 - ✓ Manage CRUD
 - ✓ Dockerize API